DFE-Digital/get-an-identity/docs/architecture/decisions/0003-use-existing-DQT-API.md

 ## Consequences

-* We dont have to write an API from scratch
+* We don’t have to write an API from scratch
 * We are dependent on the DQT API team to make any changes